abapify/assert/README.md

 endclass.
 ```

-> PLease notice in this case if zcl_assert_local interface will be extended ( with methods/parameters ) you will have to support this change too in your class.
+> PLease notice in this case if `zif_assertable` interface will be extended ( with methods/parameters ) you will have to support this change too in your class.
 >

 ### Exception handling in local mode